SngLol/NEATEvolve/README.md

 It now saves the whole pool.species table in a file called species.lua, but still uses the original save file for some other small but important values.

+Setup:
+Download "neatevolve.lua" and "saveTable.lua", and put them into the root folder of BizHawk (where EmuHawk.exe is located) Then drag neatevolve.lua into the emulator window after the game has been launched.

 In order to save multiple bot states you'll have to manually make a subfolder and copy neatevolve.lua, SMB1-1.state/DP1.state, and saveTable.lua into the folder.
 Then normally drag neatevolve into the emulator and you'll have a second bot state separate from the first one.